draptik/2024-04-mathemacampus-approval-testing/presentation/slides.md

 - Acceptance Test
 - Characterization Test (Martin Folwer)

-We'll stick with Approval Testing and Verify for now.
+We'll stick with "Approval Testing" and "Verify" for now.
 And discuss the others later.

 ---